4th Infantry Division (Poland): 4th Division organized by the Soviet Union

-In 1944, the Soviet Union also stood up a Polish 4th Infantry Division within the Polish First Army, part of the 1st Belorussian Front.
-The division consisted primarily of Poles deported to the Union of Soviet Socialist Republics after the Soviet invasion of Poland in 1939, although many of the officers and commissars were from the USSR.
+In 1944, the Soviet Union also stood up a Polish 4th Infantry Division within the so-called Polish First Army, part of the 1st Belorussian Front.
+The division’s overall personnel consisted primarily of Poles deported to the Union of Soviet Socialist Republics after the Soviet invasion of Poland in 1939, although most of the officers and commissars were from the USSR.
 As part of the First Army, this eastern incarnation of the 4th Division fought in Poland near Warsaw, at Kolberg, and north of Berlin in Germany during 1944–45.

 Following the end of the war, the Soviet-organized 4th Division was incorporated into the army of the Polish People's Republic.
-By a Resolution of the Provisional Government of May 26, 1945, the division's personnel and equipment (with the exception of artillery and the sanitary battalion) served as a nucleus to form the staff and some branches of the Internal Security Corps (KBW).
+By a Resolution of the Provisional Government of May 26, 1945, the division's personnel and equipment (with the exception of the artillery and the sanitary battalion) served as a nucleus to form the staff and some branches of the Internal Security Corps (KBW).
 The division commander became the first commander of the Internal Security Corps.

 Following reformation from two reserve infantry regiments, the division was stationed in the town of Krosno Odrzańskie as part of the Silesian Military District.
 During the Cold War, the division became mechanized on the organizational lines of Soviet motor rifle divisions.

 The 4th Division also participated in the suppression of protests in Poznań in 1956.

 The 4th Mechanized Division was inactivated in 1998.